Navigation auf uzh.ch

 • Her line manager is aware of Brigitte’s developmental wishes and also sees a significant need in this regard.
 She welcomes the suggestion and approves Brigitte’s course attendance in writing.

 • In her response, she states that Brigitte’s continuing education course has a degree of interest of 1.
 This means that UZH will pay the full CHF 500 course fee for her.
 On the two course days, she is permitted – based on her employment level of 90% – to claim her target working hours of 7:34 for her continuing education course.
+Course hours that go beyond this as well as time spent on travel, preparation and follow-up will be borne by her.

 • Brigitte signs up for the course herself on the canton of Zurich’s platform and ensures that the invoice is correctly issued to the cost center of her organizational unit.